MikeRogers0/MikeRogersIO/src/_posts/2021-08-07-common-non-standard-ruby-on-rails-migrations.md

 ## Requiring a field be present

-Using the `null: false` argument, were can tell the database we definitely don't want this field to be nil.
-I think it'll accept a blank (e.g. "") value.
+Using the `null: false` argument, we can tell the database we definitely don't want this field to be `nil`.
+For fields you'd really like a value to be present, you can set this to true.

 ```ruby
 class CreateTeams < ActiveRecord::Migration[6.1]